Touch Display 2

 |

-You can use the Device Tree overlay to tell Raspberry Pi OS how to configure the Touch Display 2 at boot.
+Use the Device Tree overlay to tell Raspberry Pi OS how to configure the Touch Display 2 at boot.

 -